The Piazza Center for Plastic Surgery and Advanced Skin Care

 Elective Implant Exchange

-Many women choose to exchange their breast implants for various reasons.
-Women who have saline-filled implants, for example, often replace them with the newer generation of cohesive silicone gel breast implants or the highly cohesive gummy bear implants as these types of implants have more stability with their shape and fullness over time.
-In other cases, women decide they want either smaller or larger implants than they initially selected, or they want to change the implant placement from above or below the muscle.
-Most often, many of my patients notice that their breast volume has decreased after having children and desire to increase the breast implant size in order to restore the fullness to the breasts.
-Revision surgery is also an option for women who want to remove implants without replacing them.
+Patients who have saline-filled implants often replace them with the newer generation of cohesive silicone gel breast implants or the highly cohesive gummy bear implants, as these more reliably retain their shape and fullness over time.
+Some want either smaller or larger implants, or they want to change the implant placement from above or below the muscle.
+Revision surgery is also for patients who solely want to remove their implants.

 Sagging or Loose Breast Tissue

-This is one of the most common things that occurs to patients who had a breast augmentation procedure prior to having children.
-With pregnancy, the breast tissue around the implant oftentimes increases in size and stretches the skin.
-Whereas the augmented breast is usually firm and full before pregnancy, the breast tissue is now loose and droopy after having children, yet the implant remains high.
+For many patients, breast tissue becomes loose and droopy after having children, yet the implant remains high.
 A breast revision can tighten the breast, removing loose skin and reducing the size of the nipple and areola.
 A breast implant exchange can also be performed at the same time to restore the fullness that was lost after pregnancy and breastfeeding.

 Visible Deformities

-Rippling, symmastia (sometimes called “bread-loafing” or “uniboob”), and “double bubble” are among the visible complications that can occur after getting breast implants.
-These may be obvious soon after undergoing the procedure, or emerge gradually.
+Rippling, symmastia (“uniboob”), and “double bubble” are among the visible complications that can occur with breast implants.
+These may be obvious soon after the procedure, or emerge gradually.
 In many cases, these deformities occur because an inexperienced surgeon doesn’t plan or execute the operation properly.
 An experienced and highly trained plastic surgeon, such as Dr. Piazza, can repair or re-create an implant pocket to correctly position the implants.

 Capsular Contracture

-This is the most common breast augmentation complication encountered by patients.
+This is the most common breast augmentation complication.
 After any breast augmentation procedure, the body naturally forms scar tissue around the implants, creating a capsule.
-In some cases, however, the capsule tightens and distorts the implant’s position or shape.
-In severe cases, it can be painful.
-Dr. Piazza corrects capsular contracture by removing this scar tissue, placing a new breast implant and oftentimes using an acellular dermal matrix like Strattice™ to significantly reduce the chance of recurrence.
+In some cases, however, the capsule tightens and distorts the implant’s position or shape, which can be painful.
+Dr. Piazza removes scar tissue and places a new implant, often using an acellular dermal matrix like Strattice™ to significantly reduce the chance of recurrence.

 Deflated Implant

-Breast augmentation revision surgery is can sometimes be a more involved procedure than the initial augmentation surgery.
-Dr. Piazza’s extensive training and experience performing enables him to create customized surgical plans based on a physical examination and the concerns you have about your breasts’ appearance.
+Breast augmentation revision surgery can sometimes be a more involved procedure than the initial augmentation surgery.
+Dr. Piazza’s extensive training and experience enable him to create customized surgical plans based on a physical examination and the concerns you have about your breasts’ appearance.

 The Consultation

 Dr. Piazza asks about your aesthetic goals and explains in detail the types of results he can achieve through revision surgery.
-It’s important that you have a realistic expectation about your surgical outcome.
-Dr. Piazza spends as much time as necessary answering your questions and describes what he believes is the best approach to get the results you want.
+It’s important that you have realistic expectations about your surgical outcome.
+Dr. Piazza spends as much time as needed to answer your questions.
+He will describe what he believes is the best approach to get the results you want.
 At the end of the consultation, you can schedule your surgery, which is performed at a fully accredited ambulatory surgery center near our office.

 After the procedure, you may experience some soreness.
 This will decrease significantly during the next few days.
 Patients wear supportive bras after surgery and have follow–up office visits 1 week after their procedures.
 Dr. Piazza usually places all sutures under the skin, so he doesn’t need to remove them later.